BlueprintCoding/SillyTavernSimpleLauncher/1README SillyTavern Install & Uninstall.txt

 5. Prompts the user to choose between the main and dev branch of SillyTavern.
 6. Runs the `Start.bat` script from the SillyTavern directory.

-Please run the `install.bat` script with administrator privileges to ensure a successful installation.
+Please run the scripts with administrator privileges to ensure a successful installation.

 ## Uninstallation Script

-The uninstallation script (`uninstall.bat`) provides a way to remove the installed components.
+The uninstallation scripts provide a way to remove the installed components.
 It prompts the user to confirm the uninstallation of each component and performs the necessary cleanup.

 The uninstall scripts allows you to remove the following components: